Asymptotics for scalar perturbations from a neighborhood of the bifurcation sphere: Introduction

 Clearly, in view of the vanishing of $T$ on the bifurcation sphere, the time integral construction of Section \ref{sec:ReviewOfTheTimeIntegralConstruction} breaks down in the region $\mathcal{J}^{+}(\{t=0\})$ and hence cannot be used to express the coefficient $\boldsymbol{Q}_{\Sigma_0}[\psi]$ as a time-inverted Newman--Penrose constant.
 Similarly, we cannot simply evaluate the right hand side of \eqref{generali} on $\{t=0\}$.
 One legitimate approach would be to consider a sequence of Cauchy hypersurfaces $\Sigma_{i}$ such that \begin{enumerate} \item for all $i$, $\Sigma_{i}$ intersects the event horizon to the future of the bifurcation sphere, \item as $i\rightarrow \infty$ the hypersurfaces $\Sigma_i\cap\{r\leq R\}$ tend to the hypersurface $\{t=0\}$. \end{enumerate} Then clearly, for each (finite) $i\geq 0$, we can express $\boldsymbol{Q}_{\Sigma_i}[\psi]$ via the induced data on $\Sigma_i$.
 We then simply have to examine if the limit $\lim_{i\rightarrow\infty}\boldsymbol{Q}_{\Sigma_i}[\psi]$ is well-defined and subsequently compute it.
 Although the above procedure is possible, we pursue in this paper a different approach which yields much more general results about the domain of validity, the regularity and the explicit expression via geometric currents of the time-inverted Newman--Penrose constants.

-The main new observation is that for any Cauchy hypersurface which intersects the event horizon to the future of the bifurcation sphere, the constant $\boldsymbol{Q}_{\Sigma_0}[\psi]$\footnote{This constant is defined via \eqref{generali}, as an integer multiple of the time-inverted Newman--Penrose constant of the time integral in $\mathcal{J}^{+}(\Sigma_0)$.} is given by an appropriate modification of the gradient flux on $\Sigma_0$:
+The main new observation is that for any Cauchy hypersurface $\Sigma$ which intersects the event horizon to the future of the bifurcation sphere, the constant $\boldsymbol{Q}_{\Sigma_0}[\psi]$\footnote{This constant is defined via \eqref{generali}, as an integer multiple of the time-inverted Newman--Penrose constant of the time integral in $\mathcal{J}^{+}(\Sigma_0)$.} is given by an appropriate modification of the gradient flux on $\Sigma$:

-where ${n}_{\Sigma_0}$ is the normal to $\Sigma_0$ and the integral is taken with respect to the induced volume form.
+where ${n}_{\Sigma}$ is the normal to $\Sigma$ and the integral is taken with respect to the standard volume form $d\mu_{\Sigma}$ corresponding to the induced metric on $\Sigma$.
 Note that the above gradient flux is generically infinite, however, the following modified flux

-is indeed finite for all hypersurfaces $\Sigma_0$ (see Lemma \ref{remarkderivation}), where $\partial_v$ is the standard outgoing null derivative.
+is indeed finite for all hypersurfaces $\Sigma$ (see Lemma \ref{remarkderivation}), where $\partial_v$ is the standard outgoing null derivative.
 If we define

 then the main new result of this paper is the following identity for the TINP constant of $\psi$